league-infrastructure/league-infrastructure/Repo_Secrets.md

 ## Retrevial of the secrets

-The key for the encryption is stored the The League's LastPass account, in a Secure Note with the name of the repository
+The key for the encryption is stored the The League's LastPass account, in a Secure Note with the name of the repository.
+It shoudl be in the shared "Repository Secrets" folder.

 ## Setup